burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Auto Type Deduction

-The `auto` in C++98/03 and in C89/99 was an implicit memory type modifier for local objects located in the stack ([link](https://en.cppreference.com/w/cpp/language/storage_duration)).
+The `auto` in C++98/03 and in C89/99 was an explicit (and default) memory type modifier for local objects located in the stack ([link](https://en.cppreference.com/w/cpp/language/storage_duration)).
 Starting from C++11 the keyword obtained another meaning - it's a type automatically deduced similar to `template` type arguments in template functions.

 Also, `auto` never deduces to a reference type, always to a value type.